AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/Robustness/MultiLineDecisions/Or/Return/tc.rst

-**Exercise "A or else B" split over multiple lines in a RETURN statement.**
+**Exercise MCDC on "A or else B" split over multiple lines in a RETURN statement**

-Exercise "A or else B" split over multiple lines in a RETURN statement.